TheTallProgrammer/GPT-Oracle-Discord-Bot/GPT-Oracle Plus v1.0.0/README.md

 ### `Secure API Key Storage`

 Security has been a primary focus during the development of the GPT-3.5-turbo Discord Chatbot Plus.
-User's API keys are securely stored in an SQL database and are retrieved only when needed for a user interaction.
+Users' API keys are securely stored in an SQL database and are retrieved only when needed for user interaction.

 ### `Command Access Control`